-- 40. Defendants have also infringed, and continue to infringe, claims of the '477 Patent by offering to commercially distribute, commercially distributing, making, and/or importing the Accused Instrumentalities, which are used in practicing the process, or using the systems, of the '477 Patent, and constitute a material part of the invention.
-Defendants know the components in the Accused Instrumentalities to be especially made or especially adapted for use in infringement of the '477 Patent, not a staple article, and not a commodity of commerce suitable for substantial noninfringing use.
-Accordingly, Defendants have been, and currently are, contributorily infringing the '477 Patent, in violation of 35 U.S.C. § 271(c). - 41.
-By making, using, offering for sale, selling and/or importing into the United States the Accused Instrumentalities, and touting the benefits of using the Accused Instrumentalities' compression features, Defendants have injured Realtime and are liable to Realtime for infringement of the '477 Patent pursuant to 35 U.S.C. § 271. - 42.
-As a result of Defendants' infringement of the '477 Patent, Plaintiff Realtime is entitled to monetary damages in an amount adequate to compensate for Defendants' infringement, but in no event less than a reasonable royalty for the use made of the invention by Defendants, together with interest and costs as fixed by the Court.
+40. Amazon has also infringed, and continues to infringe, claims of the '477 patent by offering to commercially distribute, commercially distributing, making, and/or importing the Accused Instrumentalities, which are used in practicing the process, or using the systems, of the '477 patent, and constitute a material part of the invention.
+Amazon knows the components in the Accused Instrumentalities to be especially made or especially adapted for use in infringement of the '477 patent, not a staple article, and not a commodity of commerce suitable for substantial noninfringing use.
+Accordingly, Amazon has been, and currently is, contributorily infringing the '477 patent, in violation of 35 U.S.C. § 271(c).

+41. By making, using, offering for sale, selling and/or importing into the United States the Accused Instrumentalities, and touting the benefits of using the Accused Instrumentalities' compression features, Amazon has injured Realtime and is liable to Realtime for infringement of the '477 patent pursuant to 35 U.S.C. § 271.

+42. As a result of Amazon's infringement of the '477 patent, Plaintiff Realtime is entitled to monetary damages in an amount adequate to compensate for Amazon's infringement, but in no event less than a reasonable royalty for the use made of the invention by Amazon, together with interest and costs as fixed by the Court.